 - 65% of clothes use polyester – and this contains micro plastics, which are shed when clothes are washed

-3) Sustainability Savvy have come up with 7 Steps to building a More Sustainable Wardrobe
+- Check out Sustainability Savvy’s 7 Steps to building a More Sustainable Wardrobe.

-4) Do not succumb to impulse buying – Always ask these 10 questions before you make a purchase
+- Always ask yourself these 10 questions before you make a purchase.

 Greenpeace’s high-profile campaign “Dirty Laundry,” which has called on some of the largest clothing brands to commit to eliminating hazardous chemicals in their supply chains, has spurred Adidas to begin talks with rivals Nike and Puma (among others) to establish an industry-wide initiative to develop an integrated chemical management program.